Benefits of hosting an extern

-- All externships will be released on Go Live Day!
-The externships will be compiled into a catalog that will be online on this website and on BroncoJOBS, and in print around the college.
+- All externship postings will be released on Go Live Day!
+The externships will be compiled into a catalog available on this website and on BroncoJOBS, and in print around the college.

-- Students will have one month to research each opportunity and select up to five that are of interest.
+- Students will have one month to research externship opportunities and select up to five that are of interest.